psc-g/psc-g.github.io/blog/_posts/2020-02-24-interviewing-at-google.markdown

 This post ended up being a lot longer than I anticipated, but I really hope it proves useful to you.
 Although it is written mostly for SWE interviews at Google, most of these suggestions should be applicable to SWE positions at other companies.
 I interviewed for Shopify a few years ago and I applied all the techniques above; I ended up getting an offer, but declined it as I got invited to join Google Brain (where I am happily working now).

 This post should also be somewhat helpful for non-SWE roles.
 The non-SWE role I am most familiar with is Research Scientist (RS).
 I have conducted a few research interviews for RS roles, but not enough to be able to provide concrete guidance.
 What I will say, though, is that even for RS roles you have to pass some coding interviews.
-I interviewed someone for an RS role who was super strong on the theory but did quite poorly in the coding interview, so I gave a no-hire recommedation (the person never joined Google, but I don't know if an offer was made or not).
+I interviewed someone for an RS role who was super strong on the theory but did quite poorly in the coding interview, so I gave a no-hire recommendation (the person never joined Google, but I don't know if an offer was made or not).

-If you have suggestions, unanswered questions you'd like addressed here, or any other types of comments, feel free to reach out (see foother below).
+If you have suggestions, unanswered questions you'd like addressed here, or any other types of comments, feel free to reach out (see footer below).